How to Overcome Red Pill Rage -- The Right Way

 Anti-MRAs WILL use your distrust and anger to their advantage when painting us as a hate group.

 Now for the good news: there are plenty of female men's rights activists.
 I've written about 6 of them and their work in a previous article.
 Then there's the organizer of March for Men, Sydney Watson.
-There's Janet Bloomfield, who talked men's rights on The Doctors talk show and had the guys on the panel looking stupid.
 You have the Honey Badger Brigade, which includes infamous radical-feminist-debater, Karen Straughan.
 To listen to a red-pilled woman converse with everyday men about male issues and rights, check out The Rational Female podcast.
 And then there are women who make fun of radical feminism and shut down their myths, such as the hilarious Shoe0nHead.

 Remember: knowledge isn't power until it is applied.
 Now that you've been unplugged from the system, it's up to you to reprogram your life.